Daniel Boone: Capture and court-martial

 While Boone recovered, the Shawnee kept up their attacks outside Boonesborough, killing cattle and destroying crops.
 With food running low, the settlers needed salt to preserve what meat they had, so in January 1778, Boone led a party of 30 men to the salt springs on the Licking River.
-On February 7, when Boone was hunting meat for the expedition, he was captured by Blackfish's warriors.
+On February 7, when Boone was hunting for meat for the expedition, he was captured by Blackfish's warriors.
 Because Boone's party was greatly outnumbered, Boone returned to camp the next day with Blackfish and persuaded his men to surrender rather than put up a fight.

 Blackfish intended to move on to Boonesborough and capture it, but Boone argued the women and children would not survive a winter trek as prisoners back to the Shawnee villages.
 Instead, Boone promised that Boonesborough would surrender willingly the following spring.
 Boone did not have an opportunity to tell his men that he was bluffing to prevent an immediate attack on Boonesborough.
 Boone pursued this strategy so convincingly some of his men concluded he had switched sides, an impression that led to his court-martial (see below).
 Many of the Shawnee wanted to execute the prisoners in retaliation for the recent murder of Shawnee Chief Cornstalk by Virginia militiamen.
 Because Shawnee chiefs led by seeking consensus, Blackfish held a council.
 After an impassioned speech by Boone, the warriors voted to spare the prisoners.
 Although Boone had saved his men, Blackfish pointed out that Boone had not included himself in the agreement, so Boone was forced to run the gauntlet through the warriors, which he survived with minor injuries.